aslam-mulkin/gns3-docker-images/ftpd/README.md

 I use it mainly for saving/restoring configs on network elements and as a test image for the GNS3 docker functionality.

+## Minimal init

+The minimal init system `dumb-init` handles the basic stuff all docker images need:

+- Start the service
+- Reaps zombies
+- Forwards the stop signal to service processes for a graceful shutdown

+For further information, see https://github.com/Yelp/dumb-init